- 1/25/21. Article/link cleanup.

 Now without further ado, let’s get rolling!

-I’m listing both because there doesn’t seem to be any discernible differences besides shape.
+I’m listing both because there don’t seem to be any discernible differences besides shape.
 Please let me know if there is one!
 They both have the same features, etc.

 - Microphone Type: Condenser